An Information-theoretic Approach to Machine-oriented Music Summarization: Introduction

-In this work, we approach machine-oriented summarization from an information-theoretic perspective.
-However, unlike previous efforts, where we assessed the contributions of summaries to specific tasks (i.e., genre classification), we now intend to assess the contribution of these algorithms to \MIR~in a task-agnostic way by measuring summarization performance through comparisons of probabilistic descriptions of music.
-Specifically, for each file, we estimate a single Gaussian distribution model (\SGM) of audio descriptions, which provides a high-level, probabilistic explanation of the data.
-We then compute the \KL~divergence from the full song \SGM~to the corresponding summary \SGM.
-Since each \SGM~is a high-level explanation of the data, the \KL~divergence can be used as a measure of how well a \SGM~represents the data that is best represented by another \SGM.
-In this instance, since each summary \SGM~represents a summary of a song, this also reflects how well a summary clip represents the original song.
-Thus, we can generically assess the information content of summarized music and show that state-of-the-art summarizers lose less information than the baselines (i.e., continuous-segment beginning, middle, end of the songs, and \AvS~\cite{Cooper2002}).
-The \KL~divergence has already been applied in the field of automatic text summarization \cite{Louis2013}.
-Moreover, we propose a simple yet expressive method, focusing on minimizing the \KL~divergence between the original and summarized songs, that objectively outperforms previous state-of-the-art methods and is less prone to infringe copyrights.
-Both of these observations strongly suggest that the information content of these summaries, as assessed by the \KL~divergence, is a good predictor of summarization performance in tasks that rely on a bag-of-frames model.
-Benefits of using such summarized data include faster processing, less disk space use, more efficient use of bandwidth, and alleviation of copyright issues since the summaries are not suited for human listening.
+In this work, we approach machine-oriented summarization from an information-theoretic perspective: we assess its performance, in a task-agnostic way, by measuring the similarity of probabilistic descriptions of music.
+We estimate single Gaussian distributions (\acp{SGM}) of audio descriptions, which provide a high-level, probabilistic explanation of the data.
+Then, we use the \ac{KL} divergence as a measure of how well an \ac{SGM} (representing a summary) represents the original data (best represented by its own \ac{SGM}), which reflects how well a summary clip represents the original song.
+Thus, we can generically assess the information content of summarized music by simply measuring information loss.
+The \ac{KL} divergence has already been applied this way in text summarization by \cite{Louis2013}.
+Moreover, we propose a simple yet expressive method, focusing on minimizing the \ac{KL} divergence between the original and summarized songs, that objectively outperforms previous state-of-the-art methods and whose summaries are less prone to infringe copyrights.
+Benefits of using such summarized data include faster processing, less disk space use, more efficient use of bandwidth, and alleviation of potential copyright issues.